pnp/sharing-is-caring/2023/MVP/community.md

 ms.localizationpriority: high
 ---

-# Microsoft 365 Platform Community (PnP) resources around Sharepoint Framework
+# Microsoft 365 Platform Community (PnP) resources around SharePoint Framework

 The Microsoft 365 Platform Community (also known as M365 PnP community) is an open-source initiative coordinated by Microsoft 365 engineering.
 This community controls SharePoint development documentation, samples, reusable controls, and other relevant open-source initiatives related to SharePoint development.